Darren Lehmann: Ball-tampering scandal and resignation

 Lehmann was suspected of involvement in altering the conditions of the ball, along with Cameron Bancroft, skipper Steve Smith, and vice-captain David Warner, on the third day of the third Test against South Africa on 24 March 2018.
 After an investigation by Cricket Australia, Lehmann was cleared of involvement.
 However, he later announced that he would resign as head coach of Australia after the fourth and final Test match of the series in Johannesburg.

 In March 2019, Lehmann was named head coach of Brisbane Heat, a team in the Big Bash League.
 In July 2021, he stepped down as head coach of the Brisbane Heat to become the assistant coach of the team.
 In 2019, he was named head coach by Northern Superchargers, a team in 'The Hundred' tournament.
 In January 2022, he resigned from the post, citing COVID-19 restrictions as the main reason behind this decision.

 In October 2024, Lehmann was appointed head coach at Northamptonshire County Cricket Club.
+He agreed a one-year contract extension in August 2025, and a further two-year deal in April 2026, tying him into the club until at least the end of the 2029 season.